Berlin builds memorial to Nazis' 'euthanasia' victims

 Adolf Hitler saw no place for the mentally and physically disabled in his vision of a "racially pure" Germany, just as he saw no place for Jews, Sinti and Roma and homosexuals.

-The Nazis devised a programme of "mercy killing" for those whose lives they considered not worth living.
+The Nazis devised a program of "mercy killing" for those whose lives they considered not worth living.

-Between January 1940 and August 1941 about 70,000 people were killed under the programme.
+Between January 1940 and August 1941 about 70,000 people were killed under the program.
 Many were sent to gas chambers, others were killed by lethal injection.

-The programme was ostensibly shut down in 1941, partly after church protests, but it continued in secret.
+The program was ostensibly shut down in 1941, partly after church protests, but it continued in secret.
 Historians estimate that between 200,000 and 300,000 people were killed.

 Lehnkering was diagnosed as mentally deficient and murdered in 1940 at the age of 25.

-She lamented the "comparatively small sum" of 500,000 euros (430,645 pounds) assigned for the project by the federal government however.
+She lamented the "comparatively small sum" of 500,000 euros assigned for the project by the federal government however.

 The memorial is due to open in autumn 2014.